-I'm a twenty-one-year-old college student who will be done with school in a month.
+I'm a 21 year old college student who will be done with school in a month.
 My boyfriend and I have been dating nine months and I am now two months pregnant.
 He is aware of the situation and is very supportive.
 My mother, however, is very strict and set in her ways.
 She reinforces all the time that I must not have sex with anyone until I'm married, and she has been asking me questions about whether or not I've had sex with my boyfriend.
 I am very afraid to tell her I'm pregnant because there is no telling how mad she will get.
 What do I do?!?!?!?!

 You're in a difficult situation right now, and it's unfortunate that you also have to worry about figuring out how and when to tell your mother about the pregnancy.
 But remember that at age 21, you are a full-fledged adult, and although your mom may not approve of your decision to have sex, or the decision you make about your pregnancy, these are officially your decisions to make.
 Either way, it sounds as if her opinion and support matter a great deal to you.